christophpickl/allfit/README.md

 ### Nope

+* ? disable workout meta fetching (move syncer all in pre-syncer!)
 * improve sync dialog: how many partners/workouts (left, report on interval); show progress with progress bar as total amount is known
 * improve sync dialog: show report at the end: X foo inserted, Y bar deleted